pondrejk/dizzer/chap-carto_insight.md

 # The role of cartography

+### existing research agendas
+### challenges of medium transition -- alternation of rules from static age, explorative cartography -- less is more? general problem areas (end of chapter?)
+### on collaboration with other teac

 Cartography has a long tradition of making big data sets comprehensible for our visual minds.
 Beautiful and authoritative maps in school atlases explaining the formation of air masses affecting world's climate, or the positions of ocean streams have an air of definitiveness but were build upon a loads of messy data.
 These data had to be collected, brushed and analyzed for the presence of meaningful patterns, and than visualised in a way that would appeal to human comprehension.
 The process for creating such maps was by no mans real-time but allowed for fine tunnning all aspects of a map (from the appropriate method to visualise the ...TODO insert topic... to making the street connections visually pleasing).
 Analog map making allowed for perfectionism.